HardisonCo/.github/international/ethiopia/et-health/hms-mkt/index.md

 ## Integration Points

-This document outlines how HMS-MKT is integrated with et_Health systems in Ethiopia.
+This document outlines how HMS-MKT is integrated with et-health systems in Ethiopia.